 I’ve been there, I’ve had my share of headache when choosing a SIM card.
-In this post, I’ll do comparison and breakdown of each SIM card, then provide you with my recommendations!
-Let’s dive in!
-Read More
+In this post, I’ll do comparison and breakdown of each SIM card, then at the end, I’ll provide you with my recommendations based on the length of your stay!
+Let’s dive in! (more…)

 If you are that last-minute guy/gal who always arrive at the airport just in time before the check-in counter closes, I recommend that you arrive much earlier if you’re flying out from Changi Airport.
 I’ll tell you why.